yahya-tamur/hydrotag/README.md

 the `frontend/pages/index.js` file.
 This is a React file using functional components.
 You can get started by researching the very basic syntax of React and adding simple stuff to the web page, like some text above the map.

-Things you put into the Home component should show up in the web page.